7gxycn08/ForceAutoHDR/README.md

 # ForceAutoHDR

-- Add Games To `AutoHDR` List In Registry Easily using GUI By Choosing Game Executables.
+- Add games to `AutoHDR` list In Registry easily using GUI by choosing game executables from filedialog.
-- Remove `Games` Easily using Drop Down Menu.
+- Remove `Games` easily using Drop Down Menu.
-- Registry Entries will be added and removed Automatically for you.
+- Registry entries will be added and removed automatically for you.